-A little while back I did an Easter Campaign for Harveys, where by I designed and made super-cool rocket backpacks with Freddie and Sasha.
+A little while back I did an Easter Campaign for Harveys, where by I designed and made a super-cool rocket backpack each for Freddie and Sasha.
 Since then, I’ve had a lot of people ‘ooh’and ‘aah’ at these, so I thought I would do a post focusing soley on how to make them, and then it can be pinned on Pintrest and added to my ‘Crafts and Activities’ tab here on the blog.

 The children had loads of fun with these, and spent lots of time jumping on and off the sofa pretending to be astronauts or superheroes, which you may or may not thank me for!
 Either way, they had an ace time, which is the main thing, right?
 You can get your child as involved as you like, either decorating the rockets with stickers, or cutting/tearing the tissue paper for the ‘flames’.

 - 2 Drinks bottles

 - Star stickers to decorate

 - Red, orange and yellow tissue or crepe paper

 - Double-sided sticky tape